Abdulaziznas/UCGretina/README.md

 ## Compile and install ##

 ***This branch has not been extensively tested.
-The code compiles with geant4-v11.2.0 and runs the examples with the exception of UCGretina_Pol.
+The code compiles with geant4-v11.2.2 and runs the examples with the exception of UCGretina_Pol.
 The polarized electromagnetic physics does not appear to be functional.***

-Install version [Geant4.11.2.0 of the Geant4 libraries](https://geant4.web.cern.ch/download/all).
+Install version [Geant4.11.2.2 of the Geant4 libraries](https://geant4.web.cern.ch/download/all).
 You will need the data files for low energy electromagnetic processes, photon evaporation, and radioactive decay.

 The model of the GRETINA scanning table uses version 2.0.3 of the external [CADMesh](https://github.com/christopherpoole/cadmesh) package.

 Set up your environment (consider adding this to your `.bashrc`):

     $ source <Path to Geant4>/bin/geant4.sh
-    $ source <Path to Geant4>/share/Geant4-10.7.4/geant4make/geant4make.sh

-Compile:
+Make sure `Geant4_DIR` points to the location of the Geant4 11.2.2 CMake configuration files (built with GCC 13.2.0).

+Compile with CMake:

+    $ cmake -S . -B build
-    $ make
+    $ cmake --build build

-To use the LBL scanning table:

-    $ make SCANNING=1

-(produces the binary UCGretina_Scan)
+Executables will appear in `build/bin`.
+Use `cmake --install build` to install them.

+Several build variants are provided.
+Compile them by specifying the corresponding target:

+    $ cmake --build build --target UCGretina_Scan      # for the scanning table
-To use the liquid hydrogen target:
+    $ cmake --build build --target UCGretina_LH        # for the liquid hydrogen target

-    $ make LHTARGET=1

-(produces the binary UCGretina_LH)

-To include nuclear polarization (alignment) of the reaction product in the `Reaction` class:

-    $ make POL=1

-(produces the binary `UCGretina_Pol`)
+    $ cmake --build build --target UCGretina_Pol       # with polarization

+Additional combinations (`UCGretina_LH_Pol` and `UCGretina_Scan_Pol`) are also available.

-Implementation and validation of this capability is described here: [C. Morse, H. L. Crawford, A. O. Macchiavelli et al., The polarization sensitivity of GRETINA, Nucl.
+Implementation and validation of the polarization capability is described here: [C. Morse, H. L. Crawford, A. O. Macchiavelli et al., The polarization sensitivity of GRETINA, Nucl.
 Instr.
 Meth.
 A1025, 166155 (2022)](https://doi.org/10.1016/j.nima.2021.166155)

-To activate neutron-related processes in the physics list (required for the `neutron` source type:
+To activate neutron-related processes in the physics list (required for the `neutron` source type) add `-DNEUTRONS=1` to the compiler definitions when configuring the build:

-    $ make NEUTRONS=1

-(does not affect the executable name, can be used with any of the above flags)

-Executables are automatically installed in

-    $G4WORKDIR/bin/$G4SYSTEM

-(which is added to your path when you source `geant4make.sh`)
+    $ cmake -S . -B build -DNEUTRONS=1

 ## Examples ##